Samuel Parkes (VC): Balaclava and the Victoria Cross

 The VC citation refers to Hugh Crawford as being a Trumpet Major, but he was not promoted to that rank until 1 December 1855.

 Elkin claims to own the sword which Parkes carried at Balaklava.
 The sword may have belonged to Parkes at some point in his military career, but it cannot be the one that he used on 25 October 1854 at Balaklava because the VC citation clearly states that Parkes was "deprived of his sword with a shot" and then taken prisoner.
 What is more, the 4th Light Dragoons had not at that point been equipped with the 1853 pattern light cavalry sabre.
 Parkes won his VC that day armed with an 1829 pattern light cavalry.

 Parkes and Crawford were held as Russian prisoners until 26 October 1855 - which makes Parkes the very first prisoner of war VC.
 Joseph Grigg, who charged with the 4th Light Dragoons at Balaklava, in his article "The Charge of the Six Hundred" reports that "Parks told us that he and some others were taken to St. Petersburg, where they were well treated, and allowed eight pence a day each for food, which was very cheap."

+Bizarrely, the website of his own regiment's museum undermines the validity of his award by stating "While not detracting from Samuel Parkes’ valour in the charge, it should be remembered that the early awards of the V.C. were often made, not for the specific valour of the soldier, but because he was selected by his comrades.
+Parkes’ Victoria Cross may be considered as a representative award."
+Nothing supports such an erroneous claim.
+Although the original VC warrant allowed for awards by ballot for acts performed by a body of men, that provision was never used for any Crimean War VC.
+Rather, individual Crimean recommendations were made by commanding officers of individual regiments and then subject to rigorous consideration by a selection board of senior officers.